 Mark was an adjunct professor at the University of Missouri-Kansas City School of Law from 2007 to 2016, where he taught a course titled Debtor-Creditor Relations.
 He contributed to chapters in two Thomson West books, Strategic Alternatives for Distressed Businesses and Commercial Bankruptcy Litigation, and was co-editor of an ABI book on secured credit.
 He co-authored a chapter in the Missouri CLE Desk Book on Bankruptcy titled "Executory Contracts and Leases" and presented many times on bankruptcy subjects, including at the national meetings of the Commercial Finance Association, ABI and the American Bar Association Business Law Section.
 Mark was on the board of the Turnaround Management Association, Missouri affiliate, from 2005-2015.
 He was one of 130 professionals, academics and judges appointed nationally to one of the 10 advisory committees reporting to the ABI’s Chapter 11 Reform Commission.
 Mark also served annually as co-moderator of the ABI Midwestern Bankruptcy Institute from 1992 to 2014, and as an emeritus member of its planning committee.
 He also served on the drafting committee that wrote the newly implemented Missouri Commercial Receivership statute.

 Shortly after his passing, it was announced by Best Lawyers™ that Mark had been named the 2018 Litigation-Bankruptcy "Lawyer of the Year" in Kansas City, Mo.
+The Commercial Law Committee of the Missouri Bar also posthumously awarded him the 2017 Michael R. Roser Excellence in Bankruptcy Award.

 More importantly, Mark was a kind and thoughtful leader, both inside and outside the firm.
 His warm, upbeat personality and willingness to help others left a lasting impression on all those he touched in his accomplished career.
 Our thoughts and prayers are with Mark’s wife Cyndi and children Jeffrey, Erin, and Kyle.